hersok/ocean/01 - 3D Printed Parts/README.md

 ## Description

-This folder contains all of the 3D-printed parts for each design
+This folder contains all of the 3D-printed parts for O.C.E.A.N.

 All parts were designed in SolidWorks